akshat-khare/OpenRobertaWikiLocal/Installation.md

 You can install the Open Roberta Lab on several different systems.
 We recommend to install it on a linux system like ubunto, which is easy, but depending on what you want to use also windows or Mac OS X can be an alternative.
 So please read carefully what you have to install besides the Open Roberta Lab, maybe you don't need all of this.

 ### Get the Open Roberta Lab
 * download the binaries from the latest release [here](https://github.com/OpenRoberta/robertalab/releases).
-Please choose the latest embedded version `embedded_x.y.z`, which means the database is running in an embedded mode.
+Please choose the latest embedded version `embedded_x.y.z.zip`, which means the database is running in an embedded mode.

 License information is available here [https://github.com/OpenRoberta/robertalab/tree/master/Resources](https://github.com/OpenRoberta/robertalab/tree/master/Resources).
 Please read the file LICENCE and NOTICE carefully.
 If you have questions please contact us.